jaegertracing/jaeger-client-java/README.md

 ### Dropwizard ###

-Jaeger’s dropwizard jar exposes a configuration object `com.uber.jaeger.dropwizard.Configuration`  If your service reads in its configuration through a pojo object then you can use this Configuration class to read the yaml format specified above.
+Jaeger’s dropwizard jar exposes a configuration object `com.uber.jaeger.dropwizard.Configuration`.
+If your service reads in its configuration through a pojo object then you can use this Configuration class to read the yaml format specified above.

 The following is an example of adding a client filter to a JAX-RS based framework that creates a dropwizard/jersey client.

 Client instrumentation example: